Micro Challenge Deposits

 Enter the test verification code

-Using the verification HTML you created above, launch the Trustly Lightbox.
+Using the verification HTML you created, launch the Trustly Lightbox.

-After entering the code retrieved from the Sandbox Merchant Portal and clicking OK, the user is directed back to your site.
+After entering the code retrieved from the Sandbox Merchant Portal and clicking Continue, the customer is directed back to your site.

 Handle the redirect